Top 6 Asian Players to have played in the Premier League since the turn of the century

 4. Maya Yoshida

-Having shot to prominence with J-League giants Nagoya Grampus, Maya Yoshida made his move to Dutch club VVV-Venlo before earning a surprise move to the Premier League with newly-promoted Southampton in the summer of 2012.
+Having shot to prominence with J-League giants Nagoya Grampus, Maya Yoshida made his move to Dutch club VVV-Venlo before earning a surprise move to the Premier League with then newly-promoted Southampton in the summer of 2012.

 The centre-back hasn’t looked back since then and has gone on to establish himself as a key figure at the back for the Saints.